• Home

 One thing I’ll mention here is to create a ‘code word’ if you have older children.

-2. Choose a safe room and a backup.
+2. Choose a safe room and a backup in case of intruders.

 If an intruder comes into your home you should not seek him out.
 Police and crime stopping organizations suggest you remain hidden in a safe room and only engage the intruder if they come to you and force it.